BrandonSimon1/frontend-template/README.md

 # Frontend Template

 This is a frontend template based on create-react-app, with basic React Router and Apollo Client configuration added.
 The GraphQL URI for Apollo is provided through the environment; please see src/client.ts.
+Graphql Codegen is configured to generate TypeScript types and Typed Document Nodes for the same endpoint; please see codegen.yaml.
+Graphql Codegen will run alongside create-react-app during start and build commands; please see the package.json.
 A Dockerfile and Nginx config file are provided for building a production image.

 Note: Unlike most react app images, the Dockerfile doesn't actually build the react app, as that forces environment variables to be set at image build time.
 Rather, it runs an entrypoint script which builds the react app and then starts Nginx.
 Please see the Dockerfile and start.sh for details.